-And it fits perfectly to the scenery with the animals from the farm as our “company” every single day.
-Horses, dog, chickens and cats gave our holiday the true spirit of being out the city.
+And it fits perfectly with the scenery with the animals from the farm as our “company” every single day.
+Horses, dogs, chickens, and cats gave our holiday the true spirit of being out of the city.

-Staying in an isolated cottage requires having own transport and bringing food.
+Staying in an isolated cottage requires having your own transport and bringing food.
 But I can guarantee that being next to Rothbury made all the difference when we needed some extra bits.
-There are plenty of food shops, pubs, a butcher, a bakery and even a fish and chip shop in the village.
+There is plenty of food shops, pubs, a butcher, a bakery, and even a fish and chip shop in the village.

-The meaning of Bothy as a small cottage that used to be shelters and basic accommodations in secluded spaces had to be revised in the case of this property.
+The meaning of Bothy as a small cottage that used to be shelter and basic accommodations in secluded spaces had to be revised in the case of this property.

 This Bothy was bigger than expected inside.
 We found a well-equipped kitchen with some essential utensils and even a mini freezer, just in case, you will stay for a long period there.